Dangerous Lies That Lead to Infidelity

 Our marriage problems are my spouse’s fault.

 Marriage relationships consist of two people.
-One person might be more responsible, but not completely to blame.
+One person might be more responsible, but not completely to blame for the signs of infidelity.
 This is a convenient way to avoid responsibility.
 Anytime people avoid responsibility, blame others, or justify themselves, they become colder.
-Walls of defense get fortified and the separation begins.
+Walls of defense get fortified, and the separation begins.
 There are occasions when one person is completely to blame, but those are rare.

 Sound off: What do you think leads to infidelity?